Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 Shelves, bins, drawers ❌ Excluded (cosmetic)

-Water filter ❌ Usually excluded
+Water filter (as consumable) ❌ Usually excluded

-Ice/water dispenser (external) ❌ Often excluded
+Ice/water dispenser (external paddle) ❌ Often excluded in base plans

-Standalone ice maker ❌ Excluded (add-on required)
+Standalone & free-standing freezers ❌ Excluded (add-on required)

 Pros